What We Do

-The capstone initiative at the Legatum Center is our competitive fellowship program.
-Each year we build a cohort of the most promising 20-25 students who are committed to building and scaling ventures in the developing world.
-We provide them with tuition, travel and prototyping support as well as access to mentors, special seminars and other cross-campus resources tailored to their educational and venture needs with a focus on ethical entrepreneurial leadership.
+Execution – Our capstone program—a competitive Fellowship—is reserved for our most promising and committed students.
+Each year we build a cohort of 20-25 students who are dedicated to building and scaling ventures in the developing world.
+We provide them with tuition, travel, and prototyping support, as well as access to mentors, special seminars, and other cross-campus resources.